oVirt/ovirt-site/source/feature/frontendrefactor.html.md

 ###### GWTRPCCommunicationProvider

+The GWT RPC communication provider is the client interface with the GWT RPC backend.
+The provider uses the GenericApiGWTServiceAsync class to do the actual communication.
+When the provider receives a list of operations, it splits them out into actions and queries.
+If there are more than one actions, the provider calls runMultipleActions.
+If there is only one action it calls runAction.
+A similar procedure happens with queries, only it calls runMultipleQueries and runQuery.
+If an operation is public the provider calls runPublicQuery.

+The result of RunQuery, RunAction, RunPublicQuery are not that interesting.
+We just call the call back based on success or failure of the operation.
+RunMultipleActions, and RunMultipleQueries is more interesting as we potentially muxed a lot of unrelated operations together, and we need to make sure that all the appropriate call backs are being called.
+The process of doing this is slightly different between actions and queries.

+*   Actions.
+Because we can't mix different action types in a RunMultipleActions call, we have to make several calls, one for each action type.
+Since it is theoretically possible to have the same action type with different parameters **and** different call backs, we have to make sure that we look at the results of the action, and pass the result to the appropriate call back.
+*   Queries.
+We can mix and match as many queries as we want into a single query, we will only have to make a single call to RunMultipleQueries.
+Obviously untangling the result from that query and making the proper call backs is a little more complicated, but not impossible.

 ##### Special considerations

 1. When the user logs out the queue is purged and any outstanding operations are completed but no callbacks are called.